 Step 2.
 If the aggrieved party is not satisfied with the disposition of his grievance at Step 1, or if no decision has been rendered within three (3) working days after presentation of that grievance at Step 1, the employee may file a grievance appeal in writing to the Business Administrator.
 A hearing on the grievance shall be held between the Business Administrator and the Association’s designated representative and the employee affected and any witnesses within seven (7) working days of the receipt of the grievance.
 The Business Administrator shall render a decision in writing within five (5) working days of the hearing.

-If the grievance is resolved by unanimous action of the Grievance Committee, the decision of the Grievance Committee shall be binding on all parties.
-If the decision of the Grievance Committee is not unanimous, then in that event, either party may, within 30 days request the New Jersey State Board of Mediation to appoint an arbitrator who shall have full power to hear and determine the dispute and the arbitrator’s decision shall be final and binding on all parties.
+If the decision at Step 2 fails to result in a satisfactory adjustment of the grievance, then in that event, the Association may, within 30 days request the New Jersey State Board of Mediation to appoint an arbitrator who shall have full power to hear and determine the dispute and the arbitrator’s decision shall be final and binding on all parties.

 The arbitrator shall have no authority to change, modify or amend the provisions of this Agreement.

 There shall be no lockouts, strikes, work stoppages or slow downs of any kind during the life of the Agreement.
 No officer or representative of the Association shall authorize, institute or condone any such activity.
 No employee shall participate in any such activity.
 The Employer shall have the right to take disciplinary action, including discharge, against any employee participating in a violation of the provisions of this Article.

 ARTICLE 20 In the event that any Federal or State Legislation, Governmental Regulation or Court decisions cause invalidation of any article or section of this Agreement, all other activities and sections not so invalidated shall remain in full force and effect.